MarcelWinterot/nano-keras/roadmap.md

 #### Not implemented layers I'm planning to add in v.
 1.0: Convolutional

-#### If I have time I'll also implement: Concantanete layer, LSTM or GRU

 ### 2. Fixing the derivatives of loss functions

 #### Only the MSE works currently and I want each loss function to work